-DANGER!A rotating propeller presents a life-threatening danger to a swimmer or a person that has fallen overboard.
-Use an emergency switch to turn off the engine when a swimmer or water skier is about to re-enter the boat from the water.
+DANGER!
+A rotating propeller presents a life-threatening danger to a swimmer or a person that has fallen overboard.
+Always turn off the engine when a swimmer or water skier is about to re-enter the boat from the water.